gpicavet/pwa-chat/README.md

 # pwa-chat
-A modern chat app with node.js server (express), mongodb database, websockets communication (socket.io), JWT authentication, React.js frontend and Service-Worker cache---
+A modern chat app built on node.js (express), websockets, JWT authentication, a React.js frontend and Service-Worker for offline usage ---

 # build
 npm install